dusty-nv/jetbot_ros/README.md

 <img src="https://github.com/dusty-nv/jetbot_ros/raw/master/gazebo/jetbot_gazebo_0.png" width="700">

-See the [`gazebo`](gazebo) directory of the repo for instructions on using the JetBot simulator model for Gazebo.
+See the [`gazebo`](gazebo) directory of the repo for instructions on loading the JetBot simulator model for Gazebo.